lnovadotdev/lnovadotdev/README.md

 I primarily use Xcode for C++ however I also have experience with JetBrains IDEs, particularly Rider, and have used Visual Studio in the past. 🧑‍💻

 ### My hobbies and interests
-I enjoy coding, metal music (especially thrash metal), and I'm starting out on a digital art hobby.
+I enjoy coding, metal music, and I'm starting out on a digital art hobby.
 I like all animals, especially snakes 🐍

 ### My public links
 Besides GitHub, I have a [LinkedIn](https://www.linkedin.com/in/samson-hart-b69828226) page where I follow various game development studios and my [personal portfolio website](https://samhart.co.uk).
 Check it out! 🎮